DrChristophFH/world-forge/wiki/geography/eides/land-of-abominations/Storm-Watch.md

 ### Rotation and Tour of Duty

-Under normal circumstances, a company serves a six-month tour of duty at the Storm Watch.
+Under normal circumstances, a platoon serves a one-month tour of duty at the Storm Watch.
 This rotation helps maintain mental and physical readiness in the face of the constant dangers and harsh conditions.
+In contrast, scholars typically serve longer terms, with some dedicating their entire careers to the study of the Dark Storms.

 ## Notable Personnel